uber-archive/focuson/README.md

 == Overview

 Focuson is a tool to find security bugs in python web applications.
-Primarily flask + jinja web applications and primarily XSS.
-It was written as an experiment in response to the Uber Product Security team manually finding many XSS bugs in our codebase and wanting a way to scalably find them.

-It uses dataflow analysis to model security flaws like xss, sqli, ssrf as instances of a source (user input) flowing to a sink (dangerous function).
+It uses dataflow analysis to model security flaws like xss as instances of a source (user input) flowing to a sink (dangerous function).

-Focuson is best thought of as a dataflow framework for python upon which rules can be written.
-While you can run focuson directly you should expect to write custom rules for your codebase to find the types of security flaws you would expect to lurk within.
+While mostly useful primarily for flask + jinja apps it can be extended to include other frameworks.
+Focuson will be most useful not as a tool to be run once but a framework upon which to build your own set of security rules applicable to your codebase.

 Uber now uses focuson to automatically to surface probable security issues to the security team or, given high confidence, back to the engineer that wrote